 Lynn was an outstanding member of the ASC, totally dedicated to Reconciliation.
 Too ill to attend the launch, she died in 2004, deeply mourned.

-Since moving to Newtown, those of us still active meet to attend art exhibitions, lectures and other events, and afterwards we discuss current events and information over tea or lunch.
+Until recently, those still active met to attend art exhibitions, lectures and other events, and afterwards discuss current events and information over tea or lunch.

-We have always attended Survival/Invasion Day celebrations on the 26th January and the Coloured Diggers wreath-laying events on ANZAC Day, and we continue to do so.
+They always attended Survival/Invasion Day celebrations on the 26th January and the Coloured Diggers wreath-laying events on ANZAC Day.

 Ninety percent of the children are Aboriginal and there is a waiting list.
-With generous co-operation from Sydney OWN, we are still able to respond to requests for funds.
+With generous co-operation from Sydney OWN,they were able to respond to requests for funds.

-We keep in touch with each other, and what is going on in First Nations affairs, sharing information and links to media via emails and phone calls.
+They kept in touch with each other, and what was going on in First Nations affairs, sharing information and links to media via emails and phone calls.

 You might also be interested in:

 DO YOU WANT TO FIND A GROUP TO JOIN?
 STAY INFORMED?
 VOLUNTEER?
 ATTEND AN EVENT?
 DONATE?

 Find out today how you can get involved and shape the future of older women in Australia.

 We would love to hear from you.